Marcus Eli Ravage: Legacy in immigration discourse: An American in the Making (1917)

-In comparison, the similarly titled autobiographical work The Making of an American (published in 1901 by Danish-American reformer Jacob Riis) was interpreted as an unambiguous celebration of Americanization, popularizing the trope of the self-made assimilated immigrant.
+The similarly titled autobiographical work The Making of an American (published in 1901 by Danish-American reformer Jacob Riis) was interpreted as an unambiguous celebration of Americanization, popularizing the trope of the self-made assimilated immigrant.
 Ravage's book, by contrast, exposed the contradictions of Americanization, revealing how immigrants were unrealistically expected to shed their identities, like "a blank sheet to be written on as you see fit", while navigating a society that seldom understood them.
 Offering a vivid portrayal of his journey from Eastern Europe to the United States, and from the tenements of New York to the rural Midwest, Americanization is presented (as implicated in the title) as a contingent and ongoing process: intense, often disorienting, and at times disappointing.

 By asserting that "the alien" has as much to teach as to learn, Ravage challenged prevailing assimilationist models and promoted an early vision of cultural pluralism grounded in reciprocity.
-Starting from his introduction to the original 1917 edition, Ravage confronted growing hostility towards immigration directly and (to use Robert E. Park's words) "began to write back".
+Starting from his introduction to the original 1917 edition, Ravage confronted growing hostility towards immigration directly.

 I cannot help saying to myself that Americans have forgotten America.
 The native, I must conclude, has, by long familiarity with the rich blessings of his own land, grown forgetful of his high privileges and ceased to grasp the lofty message which America wafts across the seas to all the oppressed of mankind.
 What, I wonder, do they know of America, who know only America? [..]
 It is the free American who needs to be instructed by the benighted races in the uplifting word that America speaks to all the world.
 Only from the humble immigrant, it appears to me, can he learn just what America stands for in the family of nations.